wger-project/docs/docs/development/docker.rst

     # this creates initial db tables, runs yarn install, yarn build:css:sass, etc
     wger bootstrap

-    # Alternatively, or if package.json changed, you can also run
-    # yarn install
-    # yarn build:css:sass

-    # safe to ignore: Your models in app(s): 'exercises', 'nutrition' have changes
-    # that are not yet reflected in a migration, and so won't be applied.
-    python3 manage.py migrate

 After this you can run the following commands to load the initial data: